tony-zhelonkin/RNAseq_pipelineDock/README.md

 ## rRNA sorting with SortMeRNA

 Sorting out rRNA contamination with `sortmerna` can be carried out in a similar manner.
+Be mindful, whether rRNA sorting is indeed necessary.
 The rRNA databases which come with `sortmerna` are in `/usr/share/rRNA_databases` and have been pre-indexed during the build of the docker.
 The indexes are in `/usr/share/rRNA_databases/index` and are always prefixed with the same name (minus the ".fasta" ending) as the source FASTA file.
 The correct syntax of the command can be taken from `sortmerna -h` and the [sortmerna manual](http://bioinfo.lifl.fr/RNA/sortmerna/code/SortMeRNA-user-manual-v2.0.pdf).

 To list the available databases: